GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

     By default, all other refs are included.

+replication.payloadMaxRefSize
+: Maximum size in bytes of the ref to be send as a REST Api call payload.
+For refs larger than threshold git fetch operation will be used.

+  Default: 10000

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request